Danish footballer Christian Eriksen awake after collapsing on pitch during Euro 2020 game | DW | 12.06.2021

 Christian Eriksen collapsed during play, received CPR on field and was carried off on a stretcher after more than 15 minutes of treatment.
 His condition has since stabilized and both sides have agreed to resume the game.

-Danish footballer Christian Eriksen collapsed on Saturday during Denmark's opening Euro 2020 game with Nordic rivals Finland.
+Danish footballer Christian Eriksen collapsed on Saturday during Denmark's opening Euro 2020 game with Nordic rivals Finland but was later revived and concious in hospital.

-The incident happened towards the end of the first half when the 29-year-old dropped to the ground after playing a short pass.
+The incident happened towards the end of the first half when the 29-year-old dropped to the ground after playing a short pass leading to a suspension of the Group B opener.

 Medics from the Danish team then rushed onto the pitch to treat Eriksen, who currently plays for Italian side Inter Milan.
 They then performed CPR on the former Tottenham Hotspur midfielder as he lay on the field before teammates formed a protective circle around him.